soyrochus/dataspec/README.md

 ## 3. Types Reference

-This section provides a comprehensive reference of all supported types in the Reagent Data Schema Definition Syntax.
+This section provides a comprehensive reference of all supported types in the Yaml Data Schema Definition Syntax.

 ### 3.1 Primitive Types